Mamoon Hamid

-Mamoon Hamid (born 1978) is a Pakistani-American venture capitalist currently serving as a Managing Member and General Partner at the venture capital firm Kleiner Perkins.
+Mamoon Hamid (born 1978) is a Pakistani-German-American venture capitalist currently serving as a Managing Member and General Partner at the venture capital firm Kleiner Perkins.

+Early life

+Hamid was born in Pakistan and grew up in Frankfurt, Germany.
+He moved to the United States to attend Purdue University, earning a bachelor's degree in electrical engineering in 1997.
+He subsequently earned a master's degree from Stanford University and an MBA from Harvard Business School.

 Career

 Xilinx and USVP

 Early in his career he held various business and engineering roles at Xilinx, and he subsequently joined U.S. Venture Partners (USVP) in 2005, where he led early-stage investments in startups such as Yammer and Box.

 Social Capital

-In 2011, he co-founded the investment firm Social Capital where has led investments in companies such as Intercom, Greenhouse, Netskope, and Front, and he was the first outside investor in the unicorn startup Slack.
+In 2011, he co-founded the investment firm Social Capital where he led investments in companies such as Intercom, Greenhouse, Netskope, and Front, and was the first outside investor in the unicorn startup Slack.

 Kleiner Perkins

 He became a Managing Member and General Partner at Kleiner Perkins in August 2017.

-Forbes has included him on its Midas List of top tech investors in five consecutive years.
-He appeared on the Midas List for the first time in 2014 and remains one of its youngest members.
-In 2017, he ranked No. 76 among the Top 100 VCs by Electronics Weekly and No. 61 among the Top 100 Venture Capitalists named by The New York Times and CB Insights.
+He first appeared on Forbess Midas List of top tech investors in 2014.
+As of August 2017, he had appeared on the list three times.
+In 2017, he ranked No. 76 among the Top 100 VCs named by Electronics Weekly and No. 61 among the Top 100 Venture Capitalists named by CB Insights and The New York Times.